Hollywood Casino at Penn National Race Course

 The Hollywood Casino at Penn National Race Course is a thoroughbred horse racing track and casino which is located in Grantville, Pennsylvania, 17 mi east of Harrisburg.
 It is owned by Gaming and Leisure Properties and operated by Penn Entertainment.

 This track is also home to Eclipse Special Award winner Rapid Redux and his trainer David J. Wells.

 History

 The track opened on August 30, 1972.
 It consists of a 1 mi dirt course and a seven-furlong turf course.
-It is unusual among United States thoroughbred tracks in offering racing fifty-two weeks each year.

-It features the $200,000 Pennsylvania Governor's Cup Handicap for horses three-years-old and up which run five furlongs on the turf.
+It features the $150,000 Pennsylvania Governor's Cup Handicap for horses three-years-old and up which run five furlongs on the turf.
 In 2009, Cardashi, ridden by jockey David Cora, won in a 29–1 upset.

 In 2013, the inaugural Penn Mile on turf was run.
 Its first winner was three-year-old Rydilluc, which finished with a time of 1:33.99.
-As of 2017, this race is now the only Graded stakes race event at the track that is classified as a Grade II race with stakes of $500,000.
+As of 2017, this race is now the only Graded stakes race event at the track that is classified as a Grade III race with stakes of $400,000.